gobridge/golangbridge.org/CONTRIBUTING.md

 # How to contribute

-Note: Maintainers of this repository have [additional instructions for maintainers](#maintainers) on how to deploy the generated files to github pages.
+Note: Maintainers of this repository have [additional instructions for maintainers](#maintainers) on how to deploy the website.

 ----------
 The GoBridge website contains information for people interested in learning about what we do and who we are, our scheduled events, how to contact us, etc.